czeslavo/process-manager/README.md

-This repository is a place for experimenting with a concept of process manager (in CQRS context).
+This repository is a place for experimenting with a concept of process managers (in CQRS context).

 # What is a process manager?